- 1,643 square feet

 An early detached kitchen with its own stacked-stone chimney on the gable end was eventually attached to the house by a small “connector” room.
 A rear side porch was enclosed providing additional space and connections between rooms.
 The original hand-dug well, located on the east side of the house, was filled in in the 1980s.
 A newer well was dug on the west side of the house.

 The house has been covered by rolled asphalt siding.
 Small sections have been uncovered to reveal lap siding on the main house and board-and-batten siding on the kitchen.
-The house will require a complete rehabilitation including repair of the roof (some 5v metal panels were ripped off in a recent storm), restoration/repair of log structure, installation of new systems including electrical, plumbing and HVAC, a new kitchen and bathrooms.
+The house will require a complete rehabilitation including repair of the roof, restoration/repair of log structure, installation of new systems including electrical, plumbing and HVAC, a new kitchen and bathrooms.

 The King House and cemetery are being sold on ten acres.
 Additional acreage is available for purchase.